Certificate in Executive Leadership 2014-2015

 Rev. Dr. Virstan Choy, Director of Advanced Pastoral Studies and Associate Professor of Ministry, San Francisco Theological Seminary

-Rev. Dr. Jeffrey Japinga, Associate Dean, Doctor of Ministry Program, McCormick Theological Seminary, Chicago, IL.
+Rev. Dr. Jeffrey Japinga, Associate Dean, Doctor of Ministry Program, and assistant professor of leadership and ministry at McCormick Theological Seminary, Chicago, IL.

 Rev. Carol McDonald, Executive, the Synod of Lincoln Trails, Presbyterian Church (USA)